Module 02: Autograd

 Introduction

-The magic that makes neural networks trainable.
-Automatic differentiation computes gradients through any computation - the foundation of backpropagation.
+Automatic differentiation enables neural network training.
+It computes gradients through any computation - the foundation of backpropagation.

-Autograd (automatic differentiation) is how we compute gradients automatically.
-When you do loss.backward() in PyTorch, autograd figures out how to adjust every parameter to reduce the loss.
+Autograd (automatic differentiation) computes gradients for you.
+When you call loss.backward() in PyTorch, autograd figures out how to adjust every parameter to reduce the loss.

 Why is this essential for LLMs?

 • Millions of parameters: An LLM has millions (or billions) of numbers to adjust.
-We can’t compute gradients by hand.
+Only automatic computation can handle this scale.

 • Complex computations: Attention, embeddings, layer norms - the gradient must flow through all of them.